Vender71/ml_toxic_comments/README.md

 Input: a comment in Russian
 Output: the degree of toxicity and neutrality of the comment

+## UI

+The user interface is made using the ExtJS JavaScript library version 4.2.

 ## Installation

 - Clone the repository: "git clone git@github.com:Vender71/ml_toxic_comments.git"